-In 1955, Louis Schweitzer acquired the building as an anniversary present for his wife, actress-producer Lucille Lortel.
-To celebrate her 81st birthday, the theatre was re-christened the Lucille Lortel Theatre in 1981.
-Since Lortel’s death, the theatre has been under the ownership of the Lucille Lortel Foundation.
+In 1955, Louis Schweitzer acquired the building as an anniversary present for his wife, actress/producer Lucille Lortel.
+To celebrate her 81st birthday, the theatre was rechristened the Lucille Lortel Theatre in 1981.
+Since Lortel’s death, the Lucille Lortel Foundation has owned the theatre.

 The Off-Broadway theatre company MCC Theater used the Lortel as its home base until it acquired its own venue in Hell's Kitchen.